mattermost/docs/source/integrations/webhook.rst

 Sending information from Mattermost
 ------------------------------------

-Mattermost's :doc:`interactive message buttons <interactive-messages>` send information using a parameter called "context."
+Mattermost's :doc:`interactive message buttons <../developer/interactive-messages>` send information using a parameter called "context."
 The easiest way to get all the information from Mattermost is to use the following configuration, which will pass the entire payload to your script as a string:

   {